Fundal Subserosal Uterine Fibroids: Causes, Symptoms, Diagnosis, and Treatment

 How Often Should You Clean Your Colon?

-The frequency of colon cleansing varies with individual health needs and goals.
+The frequency of cleansing varies with individual needs.
 For most people, the colon self-cleanses through regular bowel movements.

-• For General Health: Maintaining a diet rich in fiber and staying hydrated can often eliminate the need for regular colon cleansing.
+• For General Health: A high-fiber diet and hydration often eliminate the need for routine cleansing.

 Woman learning about colon health with doctor